 Gather the prettiest fallen leaves, then press and varnish them to make them last.
 Mount your pressed leaves in frames for pretty, autumn-inspired artwork that you’ll want to keep up all year.
 Try using these fall quotes for inspiration!

 Pick your own produce

 Head over to an apple orchard or pumpkin patch to bring home produce you literally handpick.
-Not only can you enjoy your tasty takings, but it’s a great bonding activity for kids and grownups alike.
-Find out where to find the best pumpkin patch in every state.
+Not only can you enjoy your tasty takings, but it’s also a great bonding activity for kids and grown-ups alike.

 Make caramel apples

 Autumn is apple season, making it the perfect time to enjoy some sweet, sticky caramel apples.
-Invite some friends over, and set up a dipping bar with crushed peanuts, granola, white chocolate chips, and more.
-If you prefer dipping slices to whole fruits, use this simple trick to keep apples from browning.
+Invite some friends over and set up a dipping bar with crushed peanuts, granola, white chocolate chips and more.

 Nosh on Halloween candy

-You might be too old to trick or treat, but you’re definitely not too old to enjoy sweets.
-Steal (just a few!) pieces from your kid’s stash, or stock up with a big bag during the post-Halloween markdowns.
+You might be too old to trick-or-treat, but you’re definitely not too old to enjoy sweets.
+Steal (just a few!) pieces from your kid’s stash, or stock up on the best Halloween candy during the post-holiday markdowns.